lsst-dm/scipi_docs_prototype/snappsfmatch.rst

 Examples
 ++++++++

-There is an example called snapPsfMatchTask.py in the examples directory (described in detail on the doxygen page).
+There is an example called snapPsfMatchTask.py in the examples directory of ipdiffim (described in detail on the doxygen page).
+This prints a boatload of info to screen, and executes just fine, locally and on curstack.

 What it returns
 +++++++++++++++